CWood-sdf/spaceport.nvim/README.md

 }
 ```

-The other preconfigured sections are `name_blue_green` and `hacker_news`.
+All the preconfigured sections are:

+- `_global_remaps`: This section adds a few remaps that are universally useful, like being able to refresh the screen
+- `name`: This section displays an ascii art "Spaceport" logo
+- `remaps`: This section displays all the remaps that are defined as visible in all the other screens
+- `recents`: This section displays the most recently used projects, as well as the pinned projects
+- `name_blue_green`: This section displays the ascii art logo, but with a blue-green gradient
+- `hacker_news`: This section displays the top 5 stories on hacker news

 If you want to have your own section, you can add a table entry to the `sections` array.
 The table entry should conform to the type `SpaceportScreen` defined in `lua/spaceport/screen.lua`.
 An example screen could be something like this:

 ```lua
 local i = 0